 - Optional letters of recommendation (at most two).

-The application period for admission to the fall semester 2019/20 starts form January 1 until March 15, 2019.
+The application period for admission to the fall semester 2023/24 starts form January 4 until March 15, 2023 via uni-assist.

-By May 15, 2019, most applicants receive either a provisional letter of admission (subject to receipt of any missing documents), an invitation for an interview, or a letter of rejection.
+By May 15, 2023, most applicants receive either a provisional letter of admission, an invitation for an interview, or a letter of rejection.

 Admission is based on applicants’ academic achievements and their expected contribution to the programme.
 Up to 40 students will be admitted each year.

-On two weekends in June, 2019, prospective students are encouraged to visit Magdeburg and the neuroscience campus.
+On two weekends in May/June 2023, prospective students are encouraged to visit Magdeburg and the neuroscience campus.
 Details to be announced.